-I remember when my friend with two-year old twin girls told me that she had only gone grocery shopping with both of her daughters four times.
-I thought, “grocery shopping with two kids – how hard can that be?”.
-Then I had two kids – turns out it is hard to bring them both to the store.
-I realized I was going to have to make the whole process as efficient as possible.
-Here are the ways I discovered to do this – I hope they’re helpful for you!
-Please comment to let me know your time-saving grocery tips.
+Were you one of those people who used to hear about how hard it was for someone to grocery shop with kids – then you had kids?
+You probably thought, “grocery shopping with kids – how hard can that be?”.
+Then you had kids – turns out it is hard to bring them to the store.
+You soon realize your going to have to make the whole process as efficient as possible.
+Here are the ways we discovered to do this – we hope they’re helpful for you!

 Go in with a List:

-I’ve tried grocery shopping without a list a few times.
-Not only was I wandering all over the store, but I had to go back about three times to get items I had forgotten.
-Even if I had time to do that I don’t think I’d want to!
+We have tried grocery shopping without a list a few times.
+Not only were we wandering all over the store, but we had to go back about three times to get items we had forgotten.
+Even if we had time to do that its not a good use of your time!
 Before you make your list, however, you need to plan your meals for the week (check out this post for meal planning).

 Master Grocery Lists: